meltingice/campfire-notifier/README.md

 # Campfire Notifier

-Provides SMS notifications for your Campfire rooms using Twilio.
-Notifications are sent based on configurable triggers.
+Provides notifications based on configurable triggers for your Campfire rooms.
+Notifications can be sent using:

+* Twilio
+* Pushover

 ## Configuration